AterLux/PhpSimpleExpression/README.md

 ```
 To remove a constant you can use `unregisterConstant` method.
 Pass a constant name, or array of multiple names, or '*' string to remove all.

-**NOTE** `NULL` can be registered in the context, but at the compile time will be considered as non-declared, and therefore replaced by an operation of accessing variable of the same name.
+**NOTE** `NULL` can be registered in the context, but at the compile time will be considered as non-declared, and therefore replaced by an operation of accessing a variable of the same name.
-You can use `NULL` to supress unwanted constants, declared in the parent context, if their names are required as variable names.
+You can use `NULL` to suppress unwanted constants, declared in the parent context, if their names are required as variable names.

 ### Functions